^

 Treatment of acute coronary syndrome without ST segment elevation

 The presence of signs of acute coronary syndrome is an indication for hospitalization in the intensive care unit.
-The patient enters the unit with a diagnosis of "acute coronary syndrome with ST segment elevation" or "acute coronary syndrome without ST segment elevation"), and in the process of treatment, after additional examination, determine the option of acute coronary syndrome: unstable angina or myocardial infarction.
-Patients with acute coronary syndrome with ST-segment elevation are shown to have thrombolytic therapy.
+The patient is admitted to the unit with a diagnosis of "acute coronary syndrome with ST segment elevation" or "acute coronary syndrome without ST segment elevation"), and during treatment, after additional examination, the variant of acute coronary syndrome is determined: unstable angina or myocardial infarction.
+Patients with acute coronary syndrome with ST segment elevation are indicated for thrombolytic therapy.
 The main thing in the treatment of acute coronary syndrome is to reduce the likelihood of myocardial infarction and death.

-To prevent the occurrence of myocardial infarction, acetylsalicylic acid (aspirin) and heparin are prescribed.
+To prevent myocardial infarction, acetylsalicylic acid (aspirin) and heparin are prescribed.

-Acceptance of aspirin in doses of 75-325 mg is the primary means for preventing myocardial infarction.
+Taking aspirin in doses of 75-325 mg is the main means of preventing myocardial infarction.
 At the first suspicion of ACS, it is necessary to take aspirin (regular aspirin without enteric coating).
 The first (loading) dose of aspirin is 325 mg or 500 mg.
-Aspirin chew and drink water.
-The effect of aspirin begins within 20 minutes.
-Next, take aspirin 75-100 mg per day.
+Aspirin is chewed and washed down with water.
+The effect of aspirin begins in 20 minutes.
+Then aspirin is taken at 75-100 mg per day.

-Heparin is prescribed in a dose of 5000 IU in / in the jet, then drip under the control of blood clotting indicators.
-Instead of conventional heparin, subcutaneous administration of low molecular weight heparins can be used.
+Heparin is administered in a dose of 5000 U intravenously by jet stream, then by drip under the control of blood coagulation parameters.
+Subcutaneous administration of low-molecular heparins can be used instead of regular heparin.

-Aspirin is the primary treatment for patients with unstable angina.
-With its use, there is a decrease in the incidence of myocardial infarction by 50%!
-If there are contraindications for the appointment of aspirin, you can use bedcloth.
-However, a disadvantage of clopidogrel is that its action occurs slowly (within 2-3 days), therefore, unlike aspirin, it is not suitable for the treatment of acute unstable angina.
-To some extent, this disadvantage can be compensated by using a loading dose of clopidogrel of 300 mg, then 75 mg per day.
+Aspirin is the main treatment for patients with unstable angina.
+Its use has been shown to reduce the incidence of myocardial infarction by 50%!
+If there are contraindications to prescribing aspirin, clopidogrel can be used.
+However, the disadvantage of clopidogrel is that its action occurs slowly (within 2-3 days), so unlike aspirin, it is not suitable for the treatment of acute unstable angina.
+To some extent, this disadvantage can be compensated for by using a loading dose of clopidogrel at 300 mg, then 75 mg per day.
 Even more effective is the use of a combination of aspirin and clopidogrel.

 Antianginal treatment

-In the presence of pain and in the absence of severe hypotension, sublingual nitroglycerin is used.
-With a lack of effect of nitroglycerin shown in / in the introduction of morphine or other narcotic analgesics.
+In the presence of pain syndrome and the absence of pronounced hypotension, sublingual administration of nitroglycerin is used.
+If the effect of nitroglycerin is insufficient, intravenous administration of morphine or other narcotic analgesics is indicated.

-Calcium antagonists are used with insufficient effect of the combination of nitrates and beta-blockers, if there are contraindications for taking beta-blockers or for vasospastic angina.
-Use verapamil, diltiazem or prolonged forms of dihydropyridine calcium antagonists, such as amlodipine.
+Calcium antagonists are used when the combination of nitrates and beta-blockers is insufficient, when there are contraindications for taking beta-blockers, or in vasospastic angina.
+Verapamil, diltiazem, or prolonged forms of dihydropyridine calcium antagonists, such as amlodipine, are used.

 Short-acting dihydropyridine calcium antagonists are not recommended.

-An ambulance doctor during the process of transporting a patient with ACS should stop pain, give aspirin, enter heparin (normal unfractionated IV intravenous heparin or low-molecular-weight heparin subcutaneously) and beta-blockers.
+During the transportation of a patient with ACS, the emergency physician must relieve pain, administer aspirin, heparin (regular unfractionated heparin intravenously or low molecular weight heparin subcutaneously) and beta-blockers.

-In the majority of patients (approximately 80%), it is possible to achieve the cessation of recurrence of angina pectoris within a few hours.
-Patients who fail to achieve stabilization within 2 days, a coronary angiography is shown to assess the possibility of surgical treatment.
-Many researchers believe that patients with unstable angina, even with a good effect of drug treatment, after stabilization of the condition, coronary angiography is shown in order to determine the prognosis and refine the tactics of further management.
+In most patients (approximately 80%), it is possible to achieve cessation of recurrent angina within a few hours.
+Patients who fail to achieve stabilization within 2 days are recommended to undergo coronary angiography to assess the possibility of surgical treatment.
+Many researchers believe that patients with unstable angina, even with a good effect of drug treatment, after stabilization of the condition are recommended to undergo coronary angiography to determine the prognosis and clarify the tactics of further management.

-Thus, acute coronary syndrome without ST-segment elevation is treated with drugs such as: aspirin (+ clopidogrel) + heparin + beta-blockers.
-In refractory or recurrent myocardial ischemia, nitroglycerin and platelet receptor blockers are used.
+Thus, acute coronary syndrome without ST segment elevation is treated with such drugs as: aspirin (+ clopidogrel) + heparin + beta-blockers.
+In case of refractory or recurrent myocardial ischemia, nitroglycerin and platelet receptor blockers are used.
 This is the so-called "conservative strategy" of treatment.
-If invasive interventions are possible for patients with an increased risk, it is desirable to use an “invasive strategy” of treatment, i.e. Early coronary angiography followed by revascularization: coronary angioplasty or coronary artery bypass surgery.
-Patients who are planned revascularization, in addition to conventional therapy, are assigned platelet receptor blockers.
+If invasive interventions are possible, it is advisable for patients with an increased risk to use an "invasive strategy" of treatment, i.e. early coronary angiography followed by revascularization: coronary angioplasty or coronary bypass surgery.
+In addition to conventional therapy, patients who are planned to undergo revascularization are prescribed platelet receptor blockers.

-After stabilization of the state within 24 hours, they switch to ingestion of drugs (“non-intensive phase” of management of patients with acute coronary syndrome).
+After the condition has stabilized for 24 hours, they switch to taking medications orally (“non-intensive phase” of managing patients with acute coronary syndrome).

-In addition to the appointment of antiplatelet, antithrombotic and antianginal drugs for all patients with acute coronary syndrome, in the absence of contraindications, the appointment of statins and ACE inhibitors is recommended.
+In addition to prescribing antiplatelet, antithrombotic and antianginal drugs to all patients with acute coronary syndrome, in the absence of contraindications, it is recommended to prescribe statins and ACE inhibitors.

-Of interest are reports on the possible role of infectious agents, in particular, chlamydia pneumonie in the occurrence of acute coronary syndromes.
-In two studies, a decrease in mortality and the incidence of myocardial infarction was observed during antibiotic treatment with macrolides (azithromycin and roximycin).
+Of interest are reports on the possible role of infectious agents, in particular Chlamydia pneumoniae, in the development of acute coronary syndromes.
+Two studies have noted a decrease in mortality and the incidence of myocardial infarction with treatment with macrolide antibiotics (azithromycin and roximycin).

-Risk assessment is a continuous process.
-Two days after stabilization, patients with acute coronary syndrome without ST-segment elevation and low or intermediate risk level are recommended to conduct an exercise test.
-Signs of high risk are inability to achieve a load level of more than 6.5 MET (approximately 100 W) in combination with signs of myocardial ischemia on an ECG.
+Risk assessment is an ongoing process.
+Two days after stabilization, patients with non-ST-segment elevation acute coronary syndrome and low or intermediate risk are recommended to undergo exercise testing.
+High-risk indicators include inability to achieve a stress level greater than 6.5 METs (approximately 100 W) in combination with ECG evidence of myocardial ischemia.

-Acute coronary syndrome with ST elevation is treated to achieve the fastest possible recovery of the vessel lumen and myocardial perfusion in the affected area by performing thrombolytic therapy, percutaneous angioplasty or coronary artery bypass surgery.
+Acute coronary syndrome with ST-segment elevation is treated to achieve the fastest possible restoration of vessel lumen and myocardial perfusion in the affected area by thrombolytic therapy, percutaneous angioplasty, or coronary artery bypass grafting.

 More information of the treatment